mandar6988/Basic_cricket-_blog/README.md

 The main conclusion of this project is find here

 5. Licensing, Authors, and Acknowledgements
 For doing this project must gives credit to Jalaz Kumar for making and giving data.
-Licensing for the data and other descriptive information at the Kaggle link available at https://www.kaggle.com/jaykay12/odi-cricket-matches-19712017.
+Licensing for the data and other descriptive information at the Kaggle link available at here.
 Feel comfortable to use the code here as you wish!